 Since 1865, B'nai B'rith has responded with millions of dollars of needed assistance to help the victims of hundreds of disasters – both natural and man-made – around the world.

-B'nai B'rith International Opens Disaster Relief Fund to Aid Victims of Boston Bombing
+B'nai B'rith Opens Disaster Relief Fund for Victims of Louisiana Flooding

 Donations may also be made by mail to:

 Tornado And Flood Disaster Relief Fund Open For Storm Victims In Southern U.S.